How to Grow Your Blog & Make Money Right Away Using Affiliate Links!

 I was receiving a lot of interest from potential runners, so creating a website on Wix seemed super easy for me to create as a newbie to website design.

 I was able to design a free website in just minutes using all the special tools and neat features that Wix has to offer.
 It is a perfect place to get started.

 Eventually, I chose to upgrade my plan when I created The Gifted Wreath Blog so that I could create my own domain and sell my wreaths using the Wix Ecommerce tool.

 I highly recommend you give Wix a try if you want to see if it's right for you.

-Don't #2 Don't Waste Your Time Worrying About Other Blogging Platforms such as Wordpress.
+Don't #2 Don't Waste Your Time Worrying About Other Blogging Platforms.

-The reality is (just like with anything) there are always pros and cons.
-You probably have seen many bloggers give great hype to using Wordpress when creating a blog as if it's the only way to succeed.
+The reality is (just like with anything) there are always pros and cons to any blog hosting platform.

-This can be very misleading as you can inevitably be successful on any platform if you use the right SEO (Search Engine Optimization) tools and marketing strategies.
-The competition isn't really about Wix vs Wordpress or any other blogging platform.
+But, you can inevitably be successful on any if you use the right SEO (Search Engine Optimization) tools and marketing strategies.

 Do #3 Find Free Ways to Market your Blog Content